Why do I love writing?

 Journaling keeps you emotionally healthy

-Treat journal writing as a therapy.
+Treat journal writing as therapy.
 There are so many thoughts in our mind which often make their places without any need.
-They keep sitting there as garbage.
+They keep sitting there like garbage.
 By writing, we need to let this garbage go.
 We need to get rid of all the unwanted clutter in our brain by barter it for the second thoughts.
 The thoughts that are more useful, more relevant.

 It is a process of cleansing.
 Keeping your home and heart clean are the steps towards being emotionally healthy.
 In this way, we get space for brighter and happier things in life.
 This adds so much positivity to the way of living.

 Writing is a discovery